tant2002/NetLogo-Supermarket-Queue-Model/README.md

 #### server-service-time-model
 The choicer indicate how service time on servers is calculated.
 Value "EXPONENTIAL" means that service time is sampled out of theoretical (exponential) distribution with lambda parameter taken out of 'server-service-time-expected'.
 Value "Reg. model (POS)" means service times are compute according to power regression - see section 'service time pattern' above.
 #### server-service-time-expected
 The parameter is used for two purposes.
 Firstly it is used as input (Lambda) parameter for sampling service time with theoretical distribution- see description 'server-service-time-model'.
-Secondly, it is used as mean service time for calculation expected service time in case of strategy 3 of picking the line by customers - see description 'customer-picking-queue-strategy'
+Secondly, it is used as mean service time for calculation expected service time - in strategy 3 of picking the line by customers - see description 'customer-picking-queue-strategy'

 #### sco-server-service-time-model
 The choicer indicate how service time on sco-servers (self-service checkouts) is calculated.
-Value "EXPONENTIAL" means that service time is sampled out of theoretical (exponential) distribution with lambda parameter taken out of 'server-service-time-expected'.
+Value "EXPONENTIAL" means that service time is sampled out of theoretical (exponential) distribution with lambda parameter taken out of 'sco-server-service-time-expected'.
 Value "Reg. model (POS)" means service times are compute according to power regression - see section 'service time pattern' above.
 #### sco-server-service-time-expected
 The parameter is used for two purposes.
 Firstly it is used as input (Lambda) parameter for sampling service time with theoretical distribution- see description 'sco-server-service-time-model'.
-Secondly, it is used as mean service time for calculation expected service time in case of strategy 3 of picking the line by customers - see description 'customer-picking-queue-strategy'
+Secondly, it is used as mean service time for calculation expected service time in strategy 3 of picking the line by customers - see description 'customer-picking-queue-strategy'

 #### other parameters
 distance-in-queue, distance-queue-server, distance-server-server, distance-sco-sco-h, distance-sco-sco-v determines spatial distances between customers in queues, servers, sco-servers, servers and customers.
 Although the spatial parameter do not  affect currently on the  model, they can be used for future extensions.